Loss of Athenia and the First Five Days

 On the same page as the previous Cutting, The Times reported Winston Churchill's comments on the sinking and the Government response.
 Key parts of the message were that four destroyers had been dispatched to rescue survivors, that a Convoy system would be deployed and that there had been no warning before Athenia was torpedoed - further evidence of Germany's law-breaking being implied.

 A bit further back in The Times on page 8 was a statement about the US views on the sinking.
 This was of great interest as there had been a large number of US citizens who were passengers on the sunken vessel and a hoped-for early US participation in the war.
 Clarification is given that Athenia was not armed - another point to be seen with respect to the wording of international treaties.
 However the tone of the US correspondent was indicating that the US was determined to remain neutral despite this event.

-On page 9, The Times is hinting at the sinking of Athenia being signs that this was a deliberate German act along the lines of the "unrestricted submarine warfare" that had been declared by Germany in the latter half of WW1.
+On page 9, The Times is hinting at the sinking of Athenia being signs that Germany was going to act along the lines of the "unrestricted submarine warfare" that it had declared in the latter half of WW1.

 Another article in the same edition makes what, with hindsight, was a hopelessly over-optimistic statement that Britain will be using its naval strength to ensure the use of the sea to us whilst denying it to the enemy.

 Another article on page 9 of The Times makes capital of Hitler having broken his word - with regards to attacking passenger ships and in many other ways as well.
 And of course by and large this was true - though hardly surprising as the Nazi regime lied continuously.